Web Hosting shopping guide: Features, prices, and more

 Free web hosting is always a classic example of getting what you pay for.

-We've written about ten common problems with free WordPress hosting, for example, and most of them (like ads you can't control, a complete lack of support, and outdated and insecure software) can apply whether or not you're running WordPress.
+These ten common problems with free WordPress hosting, for example, mostly apply no matter what sort of website you're hosting.
+We're talking about things like ads you can't control, a complete lack of support, and outdated and insecure software.
+Not things that you want.

 • Double-check the currency.
 We're a New Zealand provider and we charge NZD, but a lot of our competitors work in more expensive US dollars.

-• Check whether GST is included or not.
+• Check whether GST is included.
 (Like most providers, we display prices excluding GST.)

 • Will you be locked in?
 Some deals require you to pre-pay for a certain number of years, so be careful before you commit.